𝙳𝚎𝚊𝚛, 𝙻𝚊𝚠𝚛𝚎𝚗𝚌𝚎 ; 𝟸𝟺 ; 𝙼𝚢 𝙷𝚎𝚊𝚟𝚢, 𝚁𝚊𝚐𝚒𝚗𝚐, 𝙽𝚎𝚎𝚍 𝚏𝚘𝚛 𝚈𝚘𝚞

 I couldn't stand it anymore, the way the silence made me feel.
 I was in pain and it wouldn't stop.
 I couldn't forget about her for a second, or the way she looked at me, or how she felt against my lips, or how she talked.

 "What do you think you're doing, Tate!?"
-Avery says, grabbing onto my wrist to try to pull me but I snatch my arm back to my side.
-He caught me but I have no shame.
+Avery asks, grabbing onto my wrist from behind, trying to pull me but I snatch my arm back to my side.
+He caught me, but I have no shame.
+I turn my head to look at him, my hand lingering on the railing.

 "I can't do this anymore!
 I love her Avery!
-You don't understand how bad I hurt her and I- I can leave her but I can't not talk to her or touch her... or see her!
+You don't understand how bad I hurt her and I- I can leave her, but I can't not talk to her, or stroke her hair... or see her!
 I'm living in a constant state of pain when I know how bad she hates me, Avery.
-She loved me just a few hours ago and I wanna go back to that...
+She loved me just twelve hours ago and I want to go back to that...
 I miss her... please.."
 I beg.